ZachSelindh/react-admin-mui-dateinputs/README.md

 The action bar at the bottom of the picker can be configured by passing an array of string values representing the desired buttons/functions.
 See [MUI-X Custom Components](https://mui.com/x/react-date-pickers/custom-components/) for reference.

+I decided to use the Mobile variants of each of MUI's pickers, as I found they provided the best user experience.
+Let me know if I got this wrong by opening a pull request that exposes the Desktop pickers!

 This package is inspired by the previous work of [vascofg](https://github.com/vascofg) and [WiXSL](https://github.com/WiXSL), who had created similar packages for react-admin v2 and v3, respectively.

 Lastly, I welcome any and all feedback, especially in the form of pull requests and opened issues.